pyharm.shc#

 Returns spherical harmonic coefficients \(\bar{C}_{nm}\) and \(\bar{S}_{nm}\) of degree

 nand orderm.
-If the returned variables are arrays, these are deep copies, meaning that the arrays have their own memory space.The behaviour of the method depends on the type of the input variables
+If the returned variables are arrays, they are deep copies, meaning that they have their own memory space.The behaviour of the method depends on the type of the input variables

 nandm.If both